 NovaPACS’ revolutionary workflow infrastructure has been designed and developed using the expertise of radiology directors, technicians, PACS administrators for over 20 years.
-This wealth of imaging experience has lead to over 850 installations in more than 15 countries as well as key partnerships throughout the imaging industry.
+This wealth of imaging experience has led to over 850 installations in more than 15 countries as well as key partnerships throughout the imaging industry.
 Built as a completely scalable solution, NovaPACS can be used in imaging centers, or in a hospital environment as a part of a complete enterprise imaging strategy.
-Our feature-rich PACS system is entirely customizable.
+Our feature-rich PACS system is entirely user-configurable.
 This allows optimization of each user’s profile based on their unique needs and demands which, improves both speed and efficiency.
 The NovaPACS user interface can display reports, priors and patient histories right alongside the most current study.

 In the past year, Novarad engineers have added over 100 customer-requested features to our product.
 We have built our systems on the belief that the product should fit the workflow, not the workflow fit the product.